-Bus lane cameras make £31m in a year for councils - BBC News
+Most lucrative bus lane cameras revealed

 Almost 4,000 motorists a day are fined for driving in bus lanes, with the most lucrative camera making £6,000 every 24 hours.

-BBC England contacted 160 authorities responsible for highways in England, 64 of whom had bus lane cameras.
+BBC England contacted 160 authorities responsible for highways in England, 64 of which had bus lane cameras.

 Motoring organisation, the RAC, said the cameras had become a "cash bonanza" for local authorities.

-Councils say cameras are clearly signed and they expect income to fall as drivers learn to stay out of them.
+Councils say cameras are clearly signed and they expect income to fall as drivers learn to stay out of the lanes.

 In total, the local authorities revealed an estimated combined income of £31m for 2015-16.
 The figure is likely to be higher as some councils were unable to break down figures by individual cameras or lanes.